cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 The method to use for the health check.

+This defaults to 'GET' for HTTP/HTTPS based checks and 'connection_established' for TCP based health checks.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#method LoadBalancerMonitor#method}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#method LoadBalancerMonitor#method}

 ---